brettmarl/wct-status/hiker_reports.md

+# 13 AUGUST - CAMP
+Location: Tsusiat Falls Campsite South Side
+A rock dislodged from the top cliffs and fell to the beach right where potential tents could be set up.
+It made quite the boom!
+The entire campsite jumped and ran to the site.
+Thankfully there was no tent where the rock fell but the risk is very real.
+Be aware.

 # 02 AUGUST - CAMP
 Location: 58
 Heavy rains make camping at Cullite not recommended (by the parks office).
 The creek gets high and hard/impossible to follow the creek bed to camp.
 Hikers should be aware if this is their final destination.